about you are the power

 Social Media Director

-Ciara is a mother to a rambunctious 2-year-old girl and step mom to two wonderful bonus boys.
+Ciara is a mother to a rambunctious little girl and stepmom to two wonderful bonus boys.
 With a household this full, she is never afraid of a challenge!
 Ciara discovered the Liberty movement through the Ron Paul Revolution in 2012.
 In 2016, she decided to put her love for liberty into action and became an assistant volunteer director for a well-known figure in the movement, before joining a growing alternative media network and attended protests/rallies/events as a reporter/photographer.